IIIF/3d/demo/VIEWER_JSON_DEMOS.md

 # 3D Viewer JSON Demos

 This document lists and details simple technical demo harnesses created to aid experimentation with IIIF 3D tests and concepts.
-For initial work relating to supporting the [core user story Issues](https://github.com/IIIF/3d/issues?q=is%3Aopen+is%3Aissue+label%3A%22core+user+story%22), the TSG determined a good starting point would be the creation and iterative refinement of simple code sandbox demos utilizing similarly basic JSON manifests of 3D content (annotations, etc.) to be displayed.
-Each demo includes a link to the demo using Code Sandbox or another interactive code platform, as well (where possible) an expression of the JSON used in the demo.
+For initial work relating to supporting the [core user story Issues](https://github.com/IIIF/3d/issues?q=is%3Aopen+is%3Aissue+label%3A%22core+user+story%22), the TSG determined a good starting point would be the creation and iterative refinement of simple code sandbox demos utilizing shared common JSON manifests of 3D content (annotations, etc.) to be displayed.
+Each demo includes a link to the demo using Code Sandbox.

-As of 1/23/2023, these demos most specifically attempt to address the task described by [Issue 17: Demo harness: 3+ viewers using a common JSON annotation format](https://github.com/IIIF/3d/issues/17) and the user story described by [Issue 14: Annotate displayed 3D models with commentary](https://github.com/IIIF/3d/issues/14).
+As of 6/13/2023, these demos specifically address the task described by [Issue 17: Demo harness: 3+ viewers using a common JSON annotation format](https://github.com/IIIF/3d/issues/17) supporting the user story [Issue 14: Annotate displayed 3D models with commentary](https://github.com/IIIF/3d/issues/14).

 - [Aleph](#aleph)
 - [Google Model Viewer](#google-model-viewer)